 Tip 2: Deodorize ostomy smells safely.

 When you’re dealing with a smelly ostomy pouch, it can be tempting to spray some perfume or cologne or use fragrance oils inside the ostomy pouch.
-However, quick fixes like this won’t deodorize your stool or urine; it will only mask ostomy smells.
-Plus, it may not be safe and carries risks of damaging your skin, stoma, or pouching system.
+However, quick fixes won’t deodorize your stool or urine; they will only mask ostomy smells.
+Plus, it may not be safe and risks damaging your skin, stoma, or pouching system.

-Instead of trying to mask odors, why not try a safe deodorizing product that’s made for ostomies?
-For example, you can choose from ostomy products like deodorizing pouch drops, deodorizing tablets, and deodorizing gel sachets that control odors inside each urostomy, ileostomy, or colostomy bag.
+Instead of trying to mask odors, why not try a safe deodorizing product for ostomy odor control?
+When it comes to finding options for eliminating odor in colostomy bags, you have plenty of product options.
+For example, you can choose ostomy products like deodorizing pouch drops, deodorizing tablets, and deodorizing gel sachets that control odors inside each urostomy, ileostomy, or colostomy bag.

 Also, consider using a high-quality ostomy pouch with an enhanced charcoal filter, such as the Natura+ Drainable or Closed Two-Piece Ostomy Pouches or the new Esteem + line of ostomy pouches.